-The Lab for Teen Thinkers is a public humanities program that prepares rising juniors and seniors for future academic and professional success through civic development, mentoring, and internship opportunities.
-Participants have access to Bard Graduate Center’s research institute, study collection, and library with over 55,000 volumes.
-The program offers a behind-the-scenes look at how New York City museums function and gives teens the unique opportunity to study objects and artifacts with a variety of scholars, curators, and PhD students working in the fields of material culture, decorative arts, and design history.
-Participants conduct independent research and create dynamic digital projects with the support of our Digital Media Lab.
-Teen Thinkers contribute their research and scholarship with the larger academic community at Bard Graduate Center, influencing how others might learn and think about material culture.
+The Lab for Teen Thinkers (2017–2022) was a public humanities program that prepared rising juniors and seniors for future academic and professional success through civic development, mentoring, and internship opportunities.
+Participants had access to Bard Graduate Center’s research institute, study collection, and library with over 55,000 volumes.
+The program offered a behind-the-scenes look at how New York City museums function and gave teens the unique opportunity to study objects and artifacts with a variety of scholars, curators, and PhD students working in the fields of material culture, decorative arts, and design history.
+Participants conducted independent research and created dynamic digital projects with the support of our Digital Media Lab.
+Teen Thinkers contributed their research and scholarship with the larger academic community at Bard Graduate Center, influencing how others might learn and think about material culture.

 Teen Projects